stygimolochu/recipes/Void Brownies.md

 Pour the batter into a greased and floured 8-inch square pan and bake for 45 minutes.
 Check for doneness with the tried-and-true toothpick method: a toothpick inserted into the center of the pan should come out clean.
 When it's done, remove to a rack to cool.
 Resist the temptation to cut into it until it's mostly cool.

+Lucy: I have been informed that if one can manage to leave it (or portions of it) at room temperature and uneaten for 24 hours or so it will develop a nice brandy flavor.